 “Loneliness is not lack of company, loneliness is lack of purpose.”— Guillermo Maldonado

 At one time or another, everyone has felt lonely.
-You may have moved schools or workplaces, and struggled to make friends, or broken up with a partner and lost the friends you shared.
+You may have experienced it when you moved schools or workplaces, and struggled to make friends, or broken up with a partner and lost the friends you shared.
 You may even have an extensive social network, but don’t feel connected to anyone in it.

 The irony of living in the most technologically connected age in history is that we have become increasingly disconnected from one another.
 The superficial connections developed on social media and in our fast-paced world abound with social climbers who focus on social collateral rather than on making meaningful connections.
 It can be hard to replicate the deeper and nourishing bonds we used to have in communal living.

 We are social creatures who have evolved to thrive in collaborative and mutually beneficial networks of people.
 In tribal, and other collectivistic cultures, there exists an interdependence on shared resources and friendship.
 Most people living in the Western world who have succumbed to the ethos of individualism, have moved away from community.

 David Brooks, author of The Second Mountain, considers loneliness a byproduct of hyper-individualism.
 “Hyper-individualism says ‘I belong to myself and no one else.’”
 Hyper-Individualism puts the same question on everybody’s lips: “What can I do to make myself happy?”
 Brook writes.
 “It gradually undermines any connection not based on individual choice—the connections to family, neighborhood, culture, nation, and the common good.”

 To combat the epidemic of loneliness, Brooks founded the Weaver movement with the objective of “repairing our country’s social fabric” which he believes is badly frayed by distrust, division, and exclusion.
 The movement aims to shift from a culture of hyper-individualism that’s all about personal success, to relationalism that puts relationships at the center of our lives.